dboddie-canonical-work/disgorged-docs/basic-snapcraft-yaml-example.rst

    </h2>

 Security confinement distinguishes snaps from software distributed using the traditional repository methods.
-The `confinement mechanism <snap-confinement.md>`__ allows for a high level of isolation and security, and prevents snaps from being affected by underlying system changes, one snap another, or snaps affecting the host system.
+The :ref:`confinement mechanism <snap-confinement>` allows for a high level of isolation and security, and prevents snaps from being affected by underlying system changes, one snap another, or snaps affecting the host system.

 Different confinement levels describe what type of access the snap applications will have once installed on the user’s system.
 Confinement levels can be treated as filters that define what type of system resources the application can access outside the snap.